arqex/freezer/README.md

 It is possible to download the [full version](https://raw.githubusercontent.com/arqex/freezer/master/build/freezer.js) (~13KB) or [minified](https://raw.githubusercontent.com/arqex/freezer/master/build/freezer.min.js) (~7KB).

 ## Example of use
+You can play with [this example in JSBin](http://jsbin.com/suvoxivizi/2/edit?js,console).
 ```js
 // Browserify/Node style of loading
 var Freezer = require('freezer-js');